searxng/searxng-docker/README.md

 ## Note on the image proxy feature

-The SearXNG image proxy is activated by default.
+The Fufusoup image proxy is activated by default.

 The default [Content-Security-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy) allow the browser to access to ```${SEARXNG_HOSTNAME}``` and ```https://*.tile.openstreetmap.org;```.